semuxproject/semux-core/docs/README.md

-Welcome to the semux wiki!
+Welcome to the semux documentation!

 ### How it Works
 * [Semux BFT Consensus](./Semux-BFT-Consensus.md)